Fz3r0/Fz3r0_-_Enterprise-IT-Frameworks/04-Service-Management/ITSM/ITSM-Processes/Change-Management/ITSM_-_Change-Management.md

 * ⚠️ Identify potential impact

 **Example in this scenario:**
 The requester is a `Network Engineer` who wants to configure a **new VLAN on XYZ location for a new Wireless SSID**.
 He submits a change ticket stating the need to create `VLAN 666` with an SVI on `Switch A`, assign an IP address for routing, and replicate `VLAN 666` on `Switch B` to maintain Layer 2 consistency.
-He is also part of the Network Infraestructure `Technical Team`.
+He is also part of the Network Infraestructure `Technical Team` (but he can't be his own tech approver, even if he is part por the Technical Team).

 ## 🏢 Technical Approver